Due: Mon Jan 21 11:59 pm

 - Do you see anything unexpected or erroneous?
 We intend for our code to be bug-free; if you find otherwise, please let us know!

-After reading through the code to get the lay of the land, now experiment with it!
-Build and run the program, invoking with different arguments to see how each is treated.
+After reviewing the code, try experimenting with it!
+Build and run the programs, invoking them with different arguments to see how each is treated.
 Run the program under the debugger and step through code, printing intermediate values as you go.
-Observing the code in action is an excellent way to truly make sense of it.
-Confirm your answers to the self-test questions as a double-check on your understanding.
+Observing the code in action is an excellent way to better understand it.
+Confirm your answers to the self-test questions above to verify your understanding.

-We intentionally left off all the comments on the starter code and expect you to pick up the slack and add the missing documentation.
-You should add an appropriate overview comment for the entire program, document each of the functions, and add inline comments where necessary to highlight any particularly tricky details.
+We intentionally left off all the comments on the starter code, so you should add in documentation.
+Add an appropriate overview comment for the entire program, document each of the functions, and add inline comments where necessary to highlight any particularly tricky details.

 sat program performs a synthetic saturating addition operation.
 Saturating addition clamps the result into the representable range.
 Instead of overflowing with wraparound as ordinary two's-complement addition does, a saturating addition returns the type's maximum value when there would be positive overflow, and minimum when there would be negative overflow.
 Saturating arithmetic is a common feature in 3D graphics and digital signal processing applications.